confluentinc/ksql/docs/developer-guide/serialization.rst

        10

-KSQL would deserialize the JSON primitive ``10`` into the ``ID`` field of the stream.
+KSQL deserializes the JSON primitive ``10`` into the ``ID`` field of the stream.

-However, if the value schema contained multiple fields, for example:
+However, if the value schema contains multiple fields, for example:

 .. code:: sql

     CREATE STREAM x (ID BIGINT, NAME STRING) WITH (VALUE_FORMAT='JSON', ...);

-Deserialization would fail as it is ambiguous as to which field the primitive value should be deserialized into.
+Deserialization fails, because it's ambiguous as to which field the primitive value should be deserialized into.

 Top-level Arrays
 ----------------

-The JSON format supports reading top-level JSON arrays.
-KSQL can only do so if the target schema contains only a single field of a compatible type.
+The JSON format supports reading top-level JSON arrays, but only if the target schema contains a single field of a compatible type.

 For example, given a KSQL statement with only a single array field in the value schema: